-As an enterprise reporter with WFYI in Indianapolis, I focused on economic equity through a data and equity lens.
+As a freelance journalist, I've reported on environmental justice for national outlets.
+While working as an enterprise reporter with WFYI in Indianapolis, I focused on economic equity through a data and equity lens.
 In addition to audio features reporting, I covered the aftermath of the FedEx mass shooting in April 2021 and reported on the outlet's own diversity, equity and inclusion efforts.
 Back in 2018, I pursued a nine-month fellowship with KALW's Audio Academy in San Francisco, where I reported my own features, voiced newscasts, and took graduate-level courses on audio journalism and storytelling.
 Here is some of my work for those outlets.

 Financial margins in the child care industry remain razor thin for providers, even with help from state and federal grants.
 An Indiana survey found 73 percent of providers have seen operating costs increase during the pandemic, according to the state’s Office of Early Education and Out-of-School Learning.